trebua/Deepfake-Detection/README.md

 # Deepfake-Detection
+Using the big data engine Apache Spark to preprocess and Keras to train a Convolutional Neural Network based on a labelled [dataset](https://ai.googleblog.com/2019/09/contributing-data-to-deepfake-detection.html) of deepfakes and real videos.

-Project in the module "CS4225/CS5425 Big Data Systems for Data Science" at the National University of Singapore.
+The project is done as a part of the module "CS4225/CS5425 Big Data Systems for Data Science" at the National University of Singapore.

 ## Prerequisites
 * OpenCV: ```pip install opencv-python```